fanningert/kirbycms-extension-code/README.md

 Don't mess up your content files with huge code blocks!
 This plugin let's you specify code files which will get embedded into code blocks within your content when rendering your page.

+## Installation

+Simple copy the `site` directory of this package into the kirby installation directory (root directory of your kirby project where the site directory already exist).

 ## Options

 * *lang*: (optional) Code language description